sidebar-nvim/sidebar.nvim/README.md

 - [dap-sidebar.nvim](https://github.com/GustavoKatel/dap-sidebar.nvim) - Show Dap breakpoints in the sidebar

+## Development

+We are trying to limit the frequency of merges to the default branch, therefore less noise during plugin update and possible less bugs.

+If you don't mind frequent updates and/or want to test new features, you might want to check the `dev` branch.

+Before reporting a bug, please check if the bug still exists in the `dev` branch.

 ## References

 We based most of the code from the awesome work of @kyazdani42 in [nvim-tree](https://github.com/kyazdani42/nvim-tree.lua)